Please confirm topic selection

 • indications

-• indicated in patient with kyphotic cervical spine where posterior decompression is not an option
+• patients with a kyphotic cervical spine where posterior decompression is not an option

 • technique